-The first actor to be confirmed to appear in the film was Leonardo Dicaprio, who gave an amazing performance as Calvin Candie in Tarantino’s successful film, Django Unchained.
+The ultimate stars of the film are no other than Leonardo Dicaprio, who gave an amazing performance as Calvin Candie in Tarantino’s successful film, Django Unchained.
 Dicaprio will be playing the role of Dalton, while the one and only Brad Pitt (also a former Tarantino actor, as Aldo Raine in Inglorious Basterds) will be interpreting Booth.
-A couple of weeks ago, it was announced that Margot Robbie had signed on to play Sharon Tate after a huge controversy, since Tarantino was also considering Jennifer Lawrence for the part.
+Margot Robbie had signed on to play Sharon Tate after a huge controversy, since Tarantino was also considering Jennifer Lawrence for the part.
 Tate’s family said they didn’t believe Lawrence was “beautiful enough to portray her,” and whether or not Tarantino took that declaration into account, the part went to Margot Robbie.

 Besides them, it was also announced that some of his recurring actors were collaborating once again with him, including Tim Roth (Reservoir Dogs, Pulp Fiction, and The Hateful Eight), Kurt Russell (Death Proof and The Hateful Eight), and Michael Madsen (Reservoir Dogs, Kill Bill Vol. 1 and 2, and The Hateful Eight).
 Some other names that have been linked to the film are Dakota Fanning, Luke Perry, Damian Lewis, Emile Hirsch, Burt Reynolds, Timothy Olyphant, and the film legend Al Pacino, though there’s no information yet about who these actors are playing in the film.